 Resources for Writers

-Food Writing So Good You Can Taste It, Dianne Jacob
+Food Writing So Good You Can Taste It by Dianne Jacob

 Most food writing is about eating, so your challenge is to express yourself without resorting to cliché or an endless string of adjectives.
 The successful food writing techniques and practices listed below give you endless ways to describe a dish or the experience of eating.
 Once you discover a few simple rules of the craft, you’ll feel more confident immediately.
 So whether you’re looking to get started, improve your skills, or expand the writing you’re already doing, put down your spatula, pull up a chair, and let’s get cooking.